Leith Hill Tower, Surrey Hills

 Painshill

-For a relaxing day trip to Surrey, head to Painshill.
+If you are planning a relaxing day out in Surrey, head to Painshill.
 Created by Charles Hamilton as a living painting, this stunning garden is a real-life work of art, and features charming ruins, a crystal grotto and an ancient footbridge all set on the border of a magnificent lake.
 The landscaped garden even has its own vineyard, making it the perfect place to visit during the summertime with friends.

-To get there, catch the train to Cobham & Stoke d'Abernon station, before catching the C1 bus towards Weybridge, or the 401 towards Cobham, which will take around seven minutes.
+How to get there: Catch the train to Cobham & Stoke d'Abernon station, before catching the C1 bus towards Weybridge, or the 401 towards Cobham, which will take around seven minutes.
 If you’d prefer, you can also walk the half-hour journey to the gardens.

 Norbury Park